josshhz11/Project-NTU-STARS/README.md

 ## How can we use this program?

 ### 1. Creating Telegram Bot
 First, we will need to set up a Telegram bot that will be in charge of sending the automated messages to your Telegram channel.
-This can be done by searching up the "BotFather" bot on Telegram, and setting up your bot through the following commands: **"/start", "/newbot", "{bot name}", "{bot username}"**, as per the documentation below:
+This can be done by searching up the 'BotFather' bot on Telegram, and setting up your bot through the following commands: **"/start", "/newbot", "{bot name}", "{bot username}"**, as per the documentation below:

 ![Bot Father](botfather.png) ![Bot Father Chat](botfatherchat.png)